-- the costs of future commercialization activities, including product manufacturing, marketing, sales, royalties and distribution, for Proclarix, and ENTADFI (if we decide to resume its commercialization), and other products for which we have received or will receive marketing approval; - the cost of redeeming our Series B Convertible Redeemable Preferred Stock, if stockholder approval is not obtained by January 1, 2025; - our ability to maintain existing, and establish new, strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the expenses needed to attract, hire, and retain skilled personnel; - the revenue, if any, received from commercial sales of Proclarix and ENTADFI (if we decide to resume its commercialization), or other products for which we may receive marketing approval; - the costs to establish, maintain, expand, enforce, and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending, and enforcing our patents or other intellectual property rights; and - the costs of operating as a public company.
+- the costs of future commercialization activities, including product manufacturing, marketing, sales, royalties and distribution, for Proclarix and other products for which we have received or will receive marketing approval; - the cost of redeeming our Series B Convertible Redeemable Preferred Stock, if stockholder approval is not obtained by January 1, 2025; - our ability to maintain existing, and establish new, strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the expenses needed to attract, hire, and retain skilled personnel; - the revenue, if any, received from commercial sales of Proclarix or other products for which we may receive marketing approval; - the costs to establish, maintain, expand, enforce, and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending, and enforcing our patents or other intellectual property rights; and - the costs of operating as a public company.

 Our ability to raise additional funds will depend on financial, economic, and other factors, many of which are beyond our control.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
-We have no committed source of additional capital and if we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may be forced to delay, reduce or terminate our business activities.
+We have no committed source of additional capital and if we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may be forced to delay, reduce or terminate our business activities